ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 2. To edit a segment, use the `Set-OrganizationSegment` cmdlet with the Identity parameter and relevant details.
 Here's an example:

-    `Set-OrganizationSegment -Identity "FFO.extest.microsoft.com/Microsoft Exchange Hosted Organizations/IBAPCorp04.onmicrosoft.com/Configuration/HR" -UserGroupFilter "Department -eq 'HRDept'"`
+    `example`

-    In this example, we are updating the department name from "HR" to "HRDept" for the segment that has the Identity value of `FFO.extest.microsoft.com/Microsoft Exchange Hosted Organizations/IBAPCorp04.onmicrosoft.com/Configuration/HR`.
+    In this example, we are updating the department name from "HR" to "HRDept" for the segment that has the Identity value of `what`.

-When you have finished editing your existing segments, proceed to plan (or define) information barrier policies.
+When you have finished defining or editing your segments, proceed to plan (or define) information barrier policies.

 ## Part 2: Plan your information barrier policies